Set rules on devices to allow access to resources in your organization using Intune

 Without conditional access

 You can also use device compliance policies without any conditional access.
 When you use compliance policies independently, the targeted devices are evaluated and reported with their compliance status.
-For example, you can get a report on how many devices are not encrypted, or which devices are jail-broken or rooted.
-When you use compliance policies without conditional access, there are no access restrictions to company resources.
+For example, you can get a report on how many devices aren't encrypted, or which devices are jail-broken or rooted.
+When you use compliance policies without conditional access, there aren't any access restrictions to organization resources.

 Ways to deploy device compliance policies

 You can deploy compliance policy to users in user groups or devices in device groups.
 When a compliance policy is deployed to a user, all of the user's devices are checked for compliance.
 On Windows 10 version 1803 and newer devices, it's recommended to deploy to device groups if the primary user didn't enroll the device.
 Using device groups in this scenario helps with compliance reporting.

-A set of built-in Compliance policy settings (Azure portal > Device compliance) get evaluated on all Intune-enrolled devices.
+A set of built-in compliance policy settings (Intune > Device compliance) gets evaluated on all Intune-enrolled devices.
 These include:

 Mark devices with no compliance policy assigned as: This property has two values: